1. Data control

 You are entitled to access the personal data processed about you, albeit subject to certain statutory exceptions.
 Furthermore, you may object to collection and further processing of your personal data.
 You are also entitled to have your personal data corrected or to ask us to limit the processing of your personal data.

 If you make a request to this effect, we will without undue delay delete the personal data we have registered about you, unless we are entitled to keep processing the data on a different basis, for instance if such processing is necessary to be able to establish a legal claim, or if it is necessary in order for us to be able to respond to questions from you.

 In certain circumstances you may also ask us to provide you with a copy of your personal data in a structured, generally applied and machine-readable format and request that we transfer the data to another data controller (data portability).

 If our processing of your personal data is based on your consent, you may at any time revoke your consent.
 To do so, you need to contact us (see below).
 If you revoke your consent, we will cease to process your personal data, unless we are entitled or obliged to continue our processing or storage of your personal data on a different basis, including pursuant to the law.
 Revoking your consent does not affect the legality of the processing that took place prior to such revocation.

 If you want to exercise your rights as described above, feel free to contact us at any time (see below).

 In connection with inquiries concerning your rights, we ask that you provide us with adequate information to process your inquiry, including your full name and your email address, so that we may identify you and respond to your inquiry.
 We will respond to your inquiry as soon as possible.

-Feel free to contact us if you disagree with the way in which we process your personal information or the purposes for which we process the information.
+Feel free to contact us if you disagree with the way in which we process your personal data or the purposes for which we process the data.
 You may also file a complaint with: